 Stuart joined the Board so he could make a contribution back to the school, and to play a part in ensuring that future families enjoy the same experience and opportunities that his daughter has enjoyed to date.

 Stuart is passionate about the critical role of education, and believes strongly in the philosophy of understanding every girl as an individual, and providing opportunities and experiences at Rangi Ruru that will allow each girl to develop the love of learning, confidence and resilience to maximise their potential and make the most of an ever evolving world.

-Murray’s connection with Rangi Ruru is through his daughter Anna who started Rangi in 2019.
-However, there is a deeper connection via his Mother, Jill Dickinson (nee Minson) who attended Rangi in the 1960’s, and his grandmother Jean Minson (nee Stevenson) who attended in the 1920’s.
+Murray’s connection with Rangi Ruru is through his daughters Anna and Holly.
+However, there is a deeper connection via his mother, Jill Dickinson (nee Minson) who attended Rangi in the 1960s, and his grandmother Jean Minson (nee Stevenson) who attended in the 1920s.

 Murray and his wife Rachel have happily lived in Christchurch since 2001.
-Murray and Rachel were drawn to Rangi by its focus on girls and ensuring they reach their potential.
-Rangi’s values resonate strongly and Murray looks forward to continuing the work of previous Boards and supporting the staff in striving for this vision.
+Murray and Rachel were drawn to Rangi Ruru by its focus on girls and ensuring they reach their potential.
+Rangi Ruru’s values resonate strongly, and Murray looks forward to continuing the work of previous Boards and supporting the staff in striving for this vision.

 Chris Porter MbChB (Otago), FRACS (Plastic & Reconstructive Surgery)